-Direct producers SHALL emit either or both of ruleId and ruleDescriptorReference.id (§3.24.7, §3.45.4).
-If ruleDescriptorReference.id is absent, ruleId SHALL be present.
-If ruleDescriptorReference.id is present, ruleId MAY be present.
+Direct producers SHALL emit either or both of ruleId and rule.id (§3.24.7, §3.45.4).
+If rule.id is absent, ruleId SHALL be present.
+If rule.id is present, ruleId MAY be present.

-For an example of the interaction between ruleId and ruleDescriptorReference.id, see §3.45.4.
+For an example of the interaction between ruleId and rule.id, see §3.45.4.

 Not all existing analysis tools emit the equivalent of a ruleId in their output.
 A SARIF converter which converts the output of such an analysis tool to the SARIF format SHALL NOT set ruleId, and in particular, it SHALL NOT attempt to synthesize it from other information available in the original analysis tool's output.